dalibo/pandocker/tests/expected/dokuwiki/syntax.dokuwiki.md

 added to the [pattern file](https://www.dokuwiki.org/entities).

-There are three exceptions which do not come from that pattern file: multiplication entity (640x480), \'single\' and \"double quotes\".
+There are three exceptions which do not come from that pattern file: multiplication entity (640x480), 'single' and "double quotes".
 They can be turned off through a [config option](https://www.dokuwiki.org/config:typography).

 ## Quoting

-Some times you want to mark some text to show it\'s a reply or comment.
+Some times you want to mark some text to show it's a reply or comment.
 You can use the following syntax:

     I think we should do it